-Due to an 1d defect, you may encounter problems starting and stopping HP-UX Apache-based Web Server (hpuxwsApache).
+IMPORTANT Due to an 1d defect, you may encounter problems starting and stopping HP-UX Apache-based Web Server (hpuxwsApache).
 At the time of this writing, HP is unable to include a patch.
-To fix this problem, follow the steps below:

-To verify and install the required version of 1d and 1ibd1d for the HP-UX Apache-based Web Server:

-Step 1.
-Verify that you are using 1d and 1ibd1d version B.11.32 or higher.
-To determine the version, enter the following command:

-1d -v

-- Step 2.
-If the version number is less than B.11.32, install Patch PHSS\26560.
-See "HP-UX Patching and Patch Management" on page 117 for more information on patches. - Step 3.
-As root, manually start HP Apache using the following command:
+To fix this problem, follow the steps below: To verify and install the required version of ld and libdld for the HP-UX Apache-based Web Server: Step 1.
+Verify that you are using 1d and libdld version B.11.32 or higher.
+To determine the version, enter the following command: ld -v Step 2.
+If the version number is less than B.11.32, install Patch PHSS_26560.
+See "HP-UX Patching and Patch Management" on page 115 for more information on patches.
+Step 3.
+As root, manually start HP Apache using the following command: /opt/hpws/apache/bin/apachectl1 start Additional Documentation For detailed configuration and installation instructions, see the following HP Apache documentation in the paths listed below (or at http://machinename/hp_docs/apache/document after the web server is started): HP Apache Admin Guide: /opt/hpws/hp_docs/apache/apache.admin.guide HP Apache Release Notes: /opt/hpws/hp_docs/apache/apache.release.notes

-/opt/hpws/apache/bin/apachectl1 start

-Additional Documentation

-For detailed configuration and installation instructions, see the following HP Apache documentation in the paths listed below (or at http://machinename/hp\docs/apache/document after the web server is started):

-HP Apache Admin Guide:

-/opt/hpws/hp docs/apache/apache.admin.guide

-HP Apache Release Notes:

-/opt/hpws/hp docs/apache/apache.release.notes